The following professionals lent their expertise to this article:

 Blinn College

-Graduates receive a nursing certificate and meet the academic requirements to sit for the NCLEX-PN.
-Graduates also qualify for the Texas Nursing Jurisprudence Examination.
+Graduates receive a nursing certificate and qualify to sit for the NCLEX-PN, as well as the Texas Nursing Jurisprudence Examination.
 Admission is selective, with spots awarded to the top-qualified applicants.

-Blinn College is regionally accredited by the Higher Learning Commission.
-The Vocational Nursing Program is approved by the Texas Board of Nursing.
+Blinn College is regionally accredited by the Higher Learning Commission, and the Vocational Nursing Program is approved by the Texas Board of Nursing.

 Mode: On campus or hybrid